 Our students have an impressive track record of professional and academic achievements.
 Applicants to the M.P.P. should have, or be nearing completion of a bachelor’s degree.
 For the Ph.D. program, many successful applicants have a master’s degree or the equivalent, but applications to the Ph.D. program without a master’s degree are welcome.

 The school admits both full and part-time students.
 Classes are held once a week, at either 4:30 pm or 7:10 pm, allowing students who work full time to enroll in the program.

 Click here if you are interested in taking a course as a non-degree student.

 Formal Admission to the M.P.P. or Ph.D.
 Program

-- Submit your application form, application fee ($50), 3 letters of recommendation (at least two from academia), statement of goals, official transcripts, and official GRE scores, TOEFL scores, if applicable, and current resume to the Graduate School (copies will be forwarded to the School of Public Policy).
+- Submit your application form, application fee ($50), 3 letters of recommendation (at least two from academia), statement of goals, official transcripts, and official GRE scores, TOEFL scores, if applicable, and current resume to the Graduate School.

 Deadlines for Formal Admission